Cobot Palletizer: Complete Buyer's Guide (2026)

 What's the difference between this and cobots in manufacturing generally?
 Palletizing is just one manufacturing use case.
 Cobots also handle assembly, pick-and-place, welding, and material handling.
 This guide focuses specifically on end-of-line box stacking.

 What happens if the cobot breaks during production?
-Downtime is the main risk.
 Service calls cost $1,500-$3,000 and take 1-2 days.
 Maintenance contracts ($3k-5k/year) include faster response times (same-day) and spare parts inventory.

 The Bottom Line: Is a Cobot Palletizer Right for Your Operation?